 Suggested courses (NOTE: courses may or may not apply to major requirements; check with a major advisor): Aerospace Science and Engineering 129, 141; Electrical and Computer Engineering 160; Engineering 122; Mechanical Engineering 121, 134, 139, 152.

 An important aspect of mechanical engineering is the planning, design, and operation of transportation systems.
 As society recognizes the increasing importance of optimizing transportation systems to minimize environmental degradation and energy expenditure, engineers will need to consider major innovations in the way people and goods are moved.
-Such innovations will require competence in vehicle dynamics, propulsion and control, and an understanding of the problems caused by present-day modes of transportation.
+These innovations will require competence in vehicle dynamics, propulsion and control, and an understanding of the problems caused by present-day modes of transportation.

 Suggested courses (NOTE: courses may or may not apply to major requirements; check with a major advisor): Aerospace Science and Engineering 127, 129; Biological Systems Engineering 114, 120; Civil and Environmental Engineering 131, 149, 161, 163, 165; Engineering 122, 160; Mechanical Engineering 134, 150B, 161, 163.